bellanich/git-cheatsheet/README.md

 #### Source code structure

-All the LaTeX source code is located in the `src` directory.
+All the LaTeX source code is located within the `src` directory.
+Here is a high-level walkthrough of its structure:

 - The [src/main.tex][source-code-main.tex] file generates the cheatsheet PDF.
 This means importing all the necessary LaTeX packages, cheatsheet documents, and predefined document styling.
 - The [src/sections/][source-code-sections-dir] directory holds the topic-specific cheatsheet contents.